openvinotoolkit/open_model_zoo/models/intel/noise-suppression-denseunet-ll-0001/README.md

 Output delay, name: `delay`, shape: `1`, format: `C`, where:
  - `C` - number of delays (always 1)
 This is provided for convenience and contains the output "shift" relative to the input.
-For this model it is 384 and can be differ for other noise suppression models.
+For this model it is 384 and can differ for other noise suppression models.

 ## Legal Information